spatie/dashboard.spatie.be/readme.md

 The best postcards will get published on the open source page on our website.

 ## Support
-This dashboard is tailormade this be displayed on the wall mounted tv in our office.
+This dashboard is tailormade to be displayed on the wall mounted tv in our office.
 We do not follow semver for this project and do not provide support whatsoever.
 However if you're a bit familiar with Laravel and Vue you should easily find your way.

 For more details on the project, read our articles about the [setup and components](https://murze.be/2016/06/building-dashboard-using-laravel-vue/) or the [custom grid design](https://murze.be/2016/06/grid-layout-dashboard/).